-Whether you figure yourself as a bit of a salesperson or not, being a product demonstrator can be a great way to make money.
+Whether you figure yourself as a bit of a salesperson or not, being an in-store demonstrator can be a great way to make money.

 Don’t be scared off by horror scenes of Bridget Jones’s mum promoting the ‘WiseCrack boiled-egg peeler’!
 Being an in-store demonstrator can offer an easy way to make a little extra money simply by using your free time and your sales skills.